alia0801/alia0801.github.io/_awards/2023-11-17-ieee-tainan-master-thesis.md

 ---
-title: "Master Thesis Award in Golden Picture Award"
+title: "Best Master Thesis Award in IEEE Tainan Section"
 collection: awards
 category: domestic
 # type: "Teaching assistant of undergraduate course"
-permalink: /awards/2024-07-14-golden-picture
+permalink: /awards/2023-11-17-ieee-tainan-master-thesis
-venue: "Taiwan Geographic Information Society (TGIS)"
+venue: "IEEE Tainan Section, Taiwan"
-date: 2024-07-14
+date: 2023-10-28
 # location: "Tainan, Taiwan"
 ---

-Master Thesis Award in spatial information fields.
+Best Master Thesis Award in IEEE Tainan Section

 <!-- This is a description of a teaching experience.
 You can use markdown like any other post.